walidelnozahy/cloud/docs/get-started/index.md

 cloud clone @userName/appName
 ```

+Note that you need to be logged in for CLI to complete the clone operation.
 The app is copied into a new directory named same as app, follow the instructions on CLI to start working on it.

 Note that this operation may fail with "npm install exited with code 1" error.
 In such cases,